Angeles Crest Highway

 Is Angeles Crest Highway in CA paved?

-Part of the California State Route 2, the road is totally paved.
-It’s two-lane (one lane of travel in each direction).
+Part of California State Route 2, the road is entirely paved, featuring two lanes (one lane of travel in each direction).

 How long is Angeles Crest Highway in CA?

-The road is 102km (64 miles) long through the San Gabriel Mountains, running from La Cañada Flintridge (in the foothills of the Verdugo Mountains in Los Angeles County) to State Highway 138 east of Wrightwood (in San Bernardino County).
+The road spans 102 km (64 miles) through the San Gabriel Mountains, stretching from La Cañada Flintridge (in the foothills of the Verdugo Mountains in Los Angeles County) to State Highway 138 east of Wrightwood (in San Bernardino County).

 When was Angeles Crest Highway built?

-Set high in the San Gabriel Mountains, the road tops out at 2.415m (7,923ft) by Dawson Saddle, which makes this road one of the highest in Southern California.
-The Angeles Crest Highway is normally closed in the wintertime from Islip Saddle to Vincent Gap due to rockfall and avalanche hazards.
+Set high in the San Gabriel Mountains, the road tops out at 2,415m (7,923ft) by Dawson Saddle, making it one of the highest roads in Southern California.
+Angeles Crest Highway is typically closed in the wintertime from Islip Saddle to Vincent Gap due to rockfall and avalanche hazards.
 It was closed for several years due to landslides.